 10 Important Qualities of a Good Mother!

-I am certain that at some point during your motherhood journey you have asked yourself, “do I have the qualities of a good mother?”
+I am certain that during your motherhood journey, you have asked yourself, “Do I have the qualities of a good mother?”

-It is a normal part of the process to question your own motherhood qualities, to compare yourself with other moms, to question your abilities, and even to feel guilty at times.
+It is a normal part of the process to question your motherhood qualities, compare yourself with other moms, question your abilities, and even feel guilty at times.

 Does that sound familiar?

 I can tell you by experience that I have felt all types of ways during my motherhood journey.
-Often times I think I am the most fantastic mom on the planet, and other times I feel like I am a total failure.
+Often I think I am the most fantastic mom on the planet, and other times I feel like a total failure.

 There are a lot of expectations that come along with motherhood.
 After all, we are raising tiny humans.